DanDemos/incompatible-css-combos/index.md

 1.
-border-radius
+-Border-radius
-background(different from gradient border color) gradient border
+-Background(different from gradient border color) -Gradient border

 2.
-container
+-Container
-more than one color with seperated sections background one of the colors is transparent
+-More than one color with seperated sections background(Not Gradient) -One of the colors is transparent